GMARS: Goat Mountain Astronomical Research Station

 Row of observatories at GMARS.

-There are no roads on the immediate east and west borders of the property.
-The first road west (about 250 yards) is Gibralter Avenue, although most maps and GPS devices have it marked as Becker Road, which is actually further west.
 All of the roads in the immediate vicinity are hard packed sand/dirt.
+That said, the roads can get a little soft in areas at times so be careful!
 The nearest paved roads are Reche Road (about 1.8 miles to the south) and Landers Lane (the paved portion is about 1.5 miles from GMARS).

 Landers is very sparsely populated with homes, trailers, and horse ranches.
 Our closest neighbors are the 3 properties to the north, across Knox-Ni-Man Lane.
 Most of the other inhabited surrounding homes are several hundred yards away.
 Some of the surrounding homes do use rather bright outdoor lighting at night.
 With one exception, none of them are terribly intrusive.